algolabra-hy/algolabra-hy.github.io/_pages/en/topics.md

 ### Detailed Specification

-Implement a comparison of at least two different pathfinding algorithms. **Only one algorithm can be [Dijkstra’s algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) or [A\*](https://en.wikipedia.org/wiki/A*_search_algorithm)**, since Dijkstra is covered in the prerequisite Tira course, and A\* is very similar in implementation.
+Implement a comparison of at least two different pathfinding algorithms. **Only one algorithm can be [Dijkstra’s algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) or [A\*](https://en.wikipedia.org/wiki/A*_search_algorithm)**, since Dijkstra is covered in the prerequisite Data Structures and Algorithms course and A\* is very similar in implementation.

 Suitable pathfinding algorithms for this project include:
 - JPS (Jump Point Search).
 Useful visualization resources can be found for example [here](https://www.youtube.com/watch?v=NmM4pv8uQwI) and [here](https://zerowidth.com/2013/a-visual-explanation-of-jump-point-search/).
 The original research paper is available [here](http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pd).